Matt Rhead

-Matthew James Rhead (born 31 May 1984) is an English professional footballer who plays as a forward for club Kidsgrove Athletic where he holds the role of joint player-manager.
+Matthew James Rhead (born 31 May 1984) is an English professional footballer who plays as a forward for club Kidsgrove Athletic where he holds the role of player-manager.

 He notably spent two successful professional spells with both Mansfield Town and Lincoln City where he won promotion to the Football League with both and saw further success with The Imps that yielded an EFL Trophy triumph and later the EFL League Two title.
 Prior to his time at Mansfield he had come up through Non-League football and had played for Norton United, Kidsgrove Athletic, Eastwood Town, Nantwich Town, Congleton Town and Corby Town.
 Following his release from Lincoln he has returned to playing at a semi-professional level and has turned out for both Billericay Town and Boreham Wood.

 Career

 Early career

 Rhead, age 41, was born in Stoke-on-Trent and played for nearby non-league sides Norton United and Stallington before joining Kidsgrove Athletic ahead of the 2004–2005 season.
 He moved on to join Eastwood Town, making a goal scoring debut in the club's 2–3 home defeat to Matlock Town on 16 October 2007.
 The fee was a record for the two clubs and Rhead would end the season as Eastwood's top goalscorer of the season having netted 17 goals from 26 starts.
 At the end of September 2008, he rejoined Kidsgrove Athletic on a month's loan but with the loan restricting him only to league games, he started only a single game before returning to Eastwood at the end of the loan period.
 He departed Eastwood to join Nantwich Town for the start of the 2009–2010 season before joining Congleton Town on an initial month's loan, making a goalscoring debut in the club's draw with Squires Gate on 12 December 2009; after a month's loan he agreed terms to join the club on a permanent basis until the end of the 2009–10 season.
 Having been invited for pre-season training with Eastwood Town he rejoined the club he had first joined for £4000 from Kidsgrove back in October 2007.
 He joined Corby Town from Eastwood Town in June 2011.